 Some of these wastes are inert and hence not likely to represent a significant pollutant threat to the environment save for smothering of river beds and possible collapse if stored in large quantities.
-However, other fractions, may contain large quantities of dangerous substances, such as heavy metals such as mercury through the extraction and subsequent mineral processing, metals and metal compounds tend to become chemically more available, which can result in the generation of acid or alkaline drainage.
+However, other fractions, may contain large quantities of dangerous substances, such as heavy metals such as mercury through the extraction and subsequent mineral processing, metals and metal compounds tend to become chemically more available, which can result in the generation of acid or killing everything miles downstream.
+Cyanide is cheap, effective and biodegradable despite its high toxicity and if not well managed has severe harm to organisms.